Astro Container API (experimental)

 import { experimental_AstroContainer } from "astro/container";

-export type AstroContainerOptions = { streaming?: boolean; renderers?: AstroRenderer[]; astroConfig?: AstroContainerUserConfig;};
+export type AstroContainerOptions = { streaming?: boolean; renderers?: AstroRenderer[]; astroConfig?: AstroContainerUserConfig;};streaming option

 Section titled streaming optionEnables rendering components using the streaming.